 Pairing with a code

-Prefer entering an 8-digit code on the phone instead of scanning?
+Prefer entering an 8-character code on the phone instead of scanning?
 Request one throughclient.auth after the connection is established.
 Listen for auth_pairing_required, then request the code for the target phone number (digits only, with country code):

 After pairing, the current credentials are available synchronously:Logging out